My Saved Jobs

 Being well groomed and wearing your uniform with pride is all part of maintaining the noble and longstanding traditions of the Navy, Army and Air Force.
 It also promotes an important sense of trust and confidence amongst the Australian community.

 ADF dress and grooming regulations reflect, in a general manner, current professional standards.
 However, not all fashions in clothing, accessories and appearance will be permissible for ADF personnel when on duty or in uniform.
+For example, the wearing of make-up; the length and grooming of hair and facial hair when in uniform is regulated.
 Equally, specific rules may be introduced for certain roles or in special areas to allow for operational, hygiene and safety requirements.
+You should consult your local Defence Force Recruiting Centre staff for more detailed advice.

 The ADF has a strict policy regarding personal appearance.
 The acceptability of tattoos and body piercings will be assessed on a case by case basis by Defence Force Recruiting.